ePages-de/epages-devportal/_posts/2016/2016-03-08-online-schema-updates-with-mysql.md

 ## Quantity

-{% imagecaption blog/blog-online-schema-2.jpg %} Test results with small database - UPDATE or SELECT operations {% endimagecaption %}
+{% image_custom image="assets/img/pages/blog/images/blog-online-schema-2.jpg" width="100%" caption="Test results with small database - UPDATE or SELECT operations" %}

 As we're working with Scrum processes at ePages, we have a new software release every two weeks.
 The database changes accordingly.